madanyc/workfront-learn.en/help/reporting-beyond-the-basics/basic-text-mode-for-filters.md

 ---
-title: Basic Text Mode for Filters
+title: Understand basic text mode for filters
 description:  Learn what text mode is, what camel case is, and some basic “plug and play” text mode you can use in your report filters in [!DNL Adobe Workfront].
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 9086
 ---
-# Basic text mode for filters
+# Understand basic text mode for filters

 In this video, you will learn: